use-the-fork/snowblower/options.md

-Whether to enable Redis process and expose utilities\.
+Whether to enable Redis  service\.